 Irrespective of methods used above, their validity over large tract of land area cannot be held as reliable because of their dependence merely on atmospheric and ocean parameters.
 The convective conditions over the land areas are entirely different.
 India is a vast country with widely different topography.
+The IMD is in Maharashtra and other scientists carry out research not far from these regions where the farmers are committing suicide.

-In view of the above argument, there is a need to have an alternate and reliable method of prediction for places like Vidarbha, Telangana etc because the agriculturists are mainly of lower income group and un-reliability of rainfall causes intense hardships to them.
+In view of the above argument, there is a need to have an alternate and reliable method of prediction for places like Vidarbha, Telangana, Marathawada etc because the agriculturists are mainly of lower income group and non-reliability of rainfall causes intense hardships to them.
 Not only this, the country as a whole is quite cautious about grain production and has been quite hesitant to sign agreement in the World Trade Organization (WTO) over the storage or having buffer grain stock.

 The farmers need fair bit of advance information to plan for seeds, and other necessities like finance to negotiate from the banks or other lenders.
-The uncertainties in rain cause hardships even suicides amongst the farmers [1-5].
+The uncertainties in rain cause hardships even suicides amongst the farmers [1-8].
 They borrow money at high interest rate and crop failure puts them in awkward position where they could lose their houses or other assets by defaulting on payments.

 The crops can fail if (a) there is scanty rain in June or (b) the total rain is not sufficient in the rainy season between June to September.
-In other words, based on (a) timeliness of rain is also extremely important and is discussed in [7].
+In other words, based on (a) timeliness of rain is also extremely important and is discussed in [10].